-- > A significant improvement in self confidence - > Dance was a good change from the routine of other less practical subjects - > They were fitter and more flexible - > They could Dance
+- > A significant improvement in self confidence - > Dance was a good change from the routine of other less practical subjects - > They were fit and more flexible

 Students work individually and in groups to develop performance material.
-Performances are used in production such as the Dance Showcase Musicals in the Spotlight Festival and other school events.
+Performances are used in production such as the Dance Showcase, Musicals.
+In the Spotlight Festival and other school events.

-Students that choose dance as an elective are also given the opportunity to audition for a place in the dance ensemble.
+Students that choose Dance as an elective are also given the opportunity to audition for a place in the dance ensemble.